 Alcohol and Drug Abuse and Treatment Statistics in Maryland

-State or publicly funded Maryland drug or alcohol rehabs admitted 118,748 people 12 years and older for the treatment of substance use disorders (SUDs) in 2019.
+State or publicly funded Maryland drug rehabs admitted 118,748 people 12 years and older for the treatment of substance use disorders (SUDs) in 2019.
 This was the highest number of admissions per capita (2.3 per 100) in the U.S.4 Here’s the breakdown:4

 61% were admitted for heroin or other opioid use (oxycodone, codeine, etc.)